devv2k01/MusicWebsitePrototype/README.md

 # MusicWebsitePrototype
 Prototype for music website
-Save all files on a single folder and run website,html
+Save all files on a single folder and run website.html